ashlynantoo/comfy-sloth-airtable/README.md

-## Comfy Sloth
+## Comfy Sloth using Airtable

-An E-commerce website developed using react, redux tool kit, react query, react router and styled components.
+An E-commerce website developed using react, react router, redux tool kit, react query, and styled components.
+The products are stored in airtable and netlify serverless functions are used.
+Authentication is done using Auth0.
+Online payment is implemented using Stripe.

 Demo - [Comfy Sloth](https://ashlynz-comfy-sloth.netlify.app)